tzer0m/Dashboard/README.md

 Configuration lives in `appsettings.json` (see `appsettingsGit.json` for the shape, values stripped).

+Each entry under `Services` needs a `Name` that exactly matches the corresponding monitor's name in Kuma, or its status won't be picked up (a warning is logged once per unmatched service).

 ## Deployment

-Deployed via GitHub Actions on push to `master`, using a self-hosted runner on Tyrion.
-The workflow stops the `Dashboard.service` systemd unit, publishes a fresh build to `/home/tzer0m/Services/Dashboard`, and restarts the service.
+Deployed via GitHub Actions on push to `master`, using a self-hosted runner.
+The workflow stops the `Dashboard.service` systemd unit, publishes a fresh build, and restarts the service.